 Depending on the device version, certain signals or interfaces described in these instructions may not be available.
 You are also always to pay attention to the wiring diagrams enclosed with the input and output cable harnesses.

 4.1.7 Requirements for External Equipment

-External equipment shall fulfill the input and output specifications of the MIC6.
+External equipment shall fulfill the input and output specifications of the MIC3+.

-4.1.8 Overview Drawings

-The drawings shown correspond to the standard version of the MIC6-Marine with service screw and installed vibration dampers.
+4.1.8 Overview Drawings The connectors shown correspond to the standard version.

 Plan View